Brake Line Replacement Cost

 Flexible Brake Hose

-If the flexible line is gone, you will need to buy a new part.
+If the pliable line is gone, you will need to buy a new part.
 These attach to the brake caliper/wheel cylinder and are created to fit their respective vehicle.

 They’ll cost around $50 each.
-Replacing them is pretty simple.
+Replacing them is relatively straightforward.
 The mechanic will remove the old one and attach the new one before bleeding the brakes.

 It’s that easy.